 We want the best and brightest students to fulfil their potential.
-To make law college accessible to everyone, LSAC Global is offering two scholarships for LSAT—IndiaTM test takers in 2020.
+To make law college accessible to everyone, LSAC Global offers multiple scholarships for LSAT—IndiaTM test takers every year.

-LSAC Global is awarding the LSAT—IndiaTM Topper Scholarship for the second consecutive year, while introducing a new opportunity, the Shamnad Basheer Access to Justice Scholarship.
+In 2021 LSAC Global has awarded the LSAT—IndiaTM Topper Scholarship and the Shamnad Basheer Access to Justice Scholarship.

-- Awarded to the LSAT—India test taker who achieves the highest score on the LSAT—India held on starting the week of 14 June 2020.
+- Awarded to the LSAT—India test taker who achieves the maximum marks out of all candidates who appear for both March and June LSAT—India.

 - Covers tuition and halls of residence fees for the first year of the law programme, up to the maximum amount allocated.

 - Any unutilised amount can be rolled over to the next year of law college.